DaveMcMartin/anki-image2card/README.md

    - Select the area you want to scan.
    - If using Tesseract, select the text orientation (horizontal or vertical) using the buttons in the Image Section.
    - Click "Scan" to process the image with your configured OCR method.
+   - Review the generated fields in the modal before proceeding.
    - Review the generated fields in the "Anki Card Settings" section.
    - Click "Add" to create the card in Anki.